-In order to address fundamental questions on population dynamics and biology of flyingfish, it is important to be able to identify clearly the species involved.
+In order to address fundamental questions on population dynamics and biology of flyingfish, it is important to be able to clearly identify the species involved.
 Flyingfishes (family Exocoetidae) are closely related to the garfishes (family Hemiramphidae), longtoms or needlefish (family Belonidae), and sauries (family Scomberosocidae).
 Although the adult forms vary considerably, early developmental stages of these families have many features in common.
 In particular, these fish typically have filaments on their eggs, develop chin barbels at juvenile stages, and share a similar appearance at early developmental stages.

 The taxonomy of flyingfishes is complex.
-Problems in properly identifying flyingfish are due to 1) the large number of species that occur in the Pacific islands, 2) the uncertain distinction between some genera, 3) the likelihood that several species have yet to be described, and 4) juveniles that look significantly different from adults of the same species.
+Problems in properly identifying flyingfish are due to 1) the large number of species that occur in the Pacific Islands, 2) the uncertain distinction between some genera, 3) the likelihood that several species have yet to be described, and 4) juveniles that look significantly different from adults of the same species.
 The difficulty in obtaining adequate reference material further complicates the situation.

-Parin (1960a) states that about 41 species of flyingfishes inhabit the western part of the Pacific Ocean, which includes 29 species in the Coral Sea, 27 in Indonesia-New Guinea, 19 in Marianas-Carolines-Marshalls, and 19 in Gilberts-
+There is general agreement that the authority on flyingfish identification is N. V. Parin at the Academy of Sciences of the USSR.
+Parin (1960a) states that about 41 species of flyingfishes inhabit the western part of the Pacific Ocean, which includes 29 species in the Coral Sea, 27 in Indonesia-New Guinea, 19 in Marianas-Carolines-Marshalls, and 19 in Gilberts-Samoa-Fiji-Tonga.
+Wass (1984), based on correspondence with Parin, indicates that 16 species of flyingfishes occur near Samoa.